What Happens to AL MVP Bets if Judge, Raleigh Share Award?

 • Dead-heat rules will apply at sportsbooks when it comes to a co-MVP decision.

-• Judge and Raleigh have both enjoyed tremendous seasons and given voters much to think about.
+• Judge and Raleigh both enjoyed tremendous seasons and given voters much to think about.

-Judge holds an odds edge at -380 to take home the AL’s top award, and Raleigh is +300 to win his first MVP honor.
+Judge held an odds edge at -380 to take home the AL’s top award with just over a week left in the season, and Raleigh was +300 to win his first MVP honor.
 However, there’s still a chance that the Baseball Writers Association of America’s 30 voters make the two star hitters co-MVPs.
 That’s never happened in the AL, and the only occurrence since 1931 came in 1979 when Keith Hernandez and Willie Stargell shared the award.

 MLB recently released a poll of 14 team executives to get their takes on the AL MVP race, and Raleigh received seven votes, with one voter giving it to both of them.
 So, what happens if the latter officially occurs?